 Mr Sarkozy was detained in 2014 in a separate investigation into alleged campaign funding abuses – the first time this has happened to a French ex-president.

-An Alternative Medicine Definitive Guide to Cancer£58.96 Add to cart
+Alternative Medicine for Pets: Your Guide to Holistic Health for your Dog and Cat£5.86 Add to cart

 What are the specific allegations in the Libya case?